IIIF/website/source/_news/2017-02-28-newsletter.md

 ### 2017 IIIF Conference
 The 2017 International Image Interoperability Framework (IIIF) [Conference in The Vatican][vatican] is intended for a wide range of participants and interested parties across the IIIF community.
 A [Call for Sponsors][vatican-sponsors] is now open, with an initial deadline of March 15.
-The conference will consist of pre-conference meetings for [Mirador][mirador] and [Universal Viewer][uv], followed by two events with separate capacity and registration:
+The conference will consist of pre-conference meetings for [Mirador][mirador] and Universal Viewer, followed by two events with separate capacity and registration:

 June 6, 2017: IIIF Showcase: Unlocking the World’s Digital Images